On the generic uniform uniqueness of the LASSO estimator: Abstract

 \section{Abstract}

 The LASSO is a variable subset selection procedure in statistical linear regression based on $\ell_1$ penalization of the least-squares operator.
-Its behavior crucially depends, both in practice and in theory, on the ratio between the fidelity term and the penalty term.
-We provide a detailed analysis of the fidelity vs. penalty ratio as a function of the relaxation parameter.
+Uniqueness of the LASSO is an important issue, especially for the study of the LASSO path.
+The goal of the present paper is to provide a generic sufficient condition on the design matrix for the LASSO minimizer to be unique.
+Unlike previous works on the question of uniqueness, our condition only depends on the design matrix.
 Our study is based on a general position condition on the design matrix which holds with probability one for most experimental models.
-Along the way, the proofs of some well known basic properties of the LASSO are provided from this new generic point of view.